-The Volkswagen Eos is a four-seat, two-door convertible.
+According to Greek mythology, Eos was the goddess of the sunrise.
+It's a fitting name for Volkswagen's smart-looking convertible.
 Its retractable hardtop design combines the open-air experience of a traditional ragtop with the security and all-season comfort of a coupe's fixed roof.
-According to Greek mythology, Eos was the goddess of the sunrise, and it's an appropriate name for this smart-looking convertible.

-As a new car, the Eos' price can seem hard to justify, as it's typically higher than other mainstream convertibles.
-But the Eos does come with a lot of standard equipment, a hardtop design and a high-quality interior.
-Used models may be somewhat hard to find, and you'll want to pay extra attention to model years, as VW has altered content over the years in hopes of broadening the Eos' appeal.
+The price of the Eos, as a new car, seemed hard to justify — it was typically higher than the cost of other mainstream convertibles.
+It never sold in great numbers, and used models may be somewhat hard to find.
+You'll want to pay extra attention to model years because VW altered content nearly every year in hopes of broadening the Eos' appeal.

 The highlight of the Volkswagen Eos is its retractable hardtop.
-VW calls it the CSC (coupe-sunroof-convertible) and it employs a unique five-panel roof that transforms the coupe's hardtop into an open-air convertible in just 25 seconds.
-If you don't want the full top-down experience but still want a little wind in your hair, you can leave it up and just power back the built-in sunroof.
+You can convert the Eos from a coupelike hardtop into an open-air convertible in just 25 seconds.
+If you don't want the full top-down experience but still want a little wind in your hair, you can leave the roof in place and just power back the built-in sunroof.

-For the following year, the trim levels were Turbo, Komfort, Lux and VR6.
-The Turbo and Komfort were roughly analogous to the previous year's base and 2.0T, respectively, with the Lux adding extra feature content while sticking with the turbocharged-4 under the hood.
-The VR6 mostly mirrored the previous 3.2L model but added 18-inch wheels and sport seats.
-On these 2007 and '08 models, a navigation system was optional, but unlike in newer models it was DVD-based.
-The Turbo and VR6 trims were discontinued for '09 and that year also brought an updated touchscreen navigation system with multimedia inputs.
+For the following year, Volkswagen expanded the lineup into four trims: Turbo, Komfort, Lux and VR6.
+The Turbo and Komfort were roughly analogous to the previous year's base and 2.0T trims, respectively, with the Lux adding feature content.
+The VR6 mostly mirrored the previous 3.2L model.
+The Turbo and VR6 trims were discontinued for 2009.
+That year also brought an updated touchscreen navigation system with multimedia inputs.